GREAT LAKES MUD

 Schedule

-This sediment remediation project is being conducted by EPA and U.S. Steel through a voluntary Great Lakes Legacy Act partnership.
+This sediment remediation (cleanup) project is being conducted by the U.S. Environmental Protection Agency (EPA) and U.S. Steel through a voluntary Great Lakes Legacy Act partnership.
 Cleanup operations began in October 2020 and will take two to three field seasons to complete.
 A field season can last anywhere from 4-10 months and is determined by considerations like weather.

 Cleanup Process